InHouse-Banana/DataScientistChallenge/README.md

 **Answer:**

 1. `PAY_1` column is not defined in the data dictionary hence discarded.
-2. 	`PAY_0`, and `PAY_2` to `PAY_6` are dropped because their inclusion would create multiple categories that may have very few elements, hence, making the model overfit.
-The column ID won't be useful for a prediction so it'll be dropped as well.
+2. 	`PAY_0`, and `PAY_2` to `PAY_6` were dropped because their inclusion would create multiple categories that have very few elements in each, hence, making the model overfit the train dataset.
+3. The column `ID` is not useful for prediction so it was dropped as well.
-3. At first sight some records in some of the features that do not appear in the data dictionary, e.g. value of 0 in `EDUCATION` and `MARRIAGE`.
+4. At first sight some records in some of the features do not appear in the data dictionary, e.g. the value of 0 in `EDUCATION` and `MARRIAGE`.
 While these values might be grouped under others or unknown, unless this is agreed with domain experts, the best practice is to discard them.

 	![baseline_categorical_sex_ed_marr](images/baseline_categorical_sex_ed_marr.png)

-4. Combinations of categories with few elements: in the first pass they were kept but they hampered the model performance hence they were discarded on the second [iteration of the model](#part-3-model-refinement).
+5. Combinations of categories with few elements: in the first pass they were kept during training but they hampered the model performance hence they were discarded on the second [iteration of the model](#part-3-model-refinement).
-5. Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`, and drop `BILL_AMT`, `PAY_AMT`.
-Having this feature should capture the same information and also making the model training faster by having one less feature to train on.
+6. A new feature `BAL_AMT = BILL_AMT - PAY_AMT` was created, and `BILL_AMT`, `PAY_AMT` were dropped.
+Having this feature should capture the same information and also making the model faster to train by having one less feature to train on.
-6. This results in the features and target = default.payment.next.month:
+6. The previous steps result in the following features and target, e.g. `default.payment.next.month`:

 	![baseline_features_targets](images/baseline_features_targets.png)